|Regions: Campbell, Kluane, Southern Lakes, Whitehorse Region||Communities: Faro, Haines Junction, Carcross, Marsh Lake, Tagish, Teslin, Whitehorse|

 |Themes: Wilderness & Wildlife||Categories: Wilderness & Wildlife, Wilderness Parks, Wildlife|

-No lions, no tigers, but bears and more!
+No lions, no tigers, but bears and much more!

 As the temperatures start to climb, black bears and grizzlies come out of hibernation, gravitating toward the places that have the most abundant food sources.
 In the spring, this includes the sunny roadsides where plants start shooting up earliest.
 It’s not uncommon to see them strolling the ditches as you travel the territory’s highways.
 Taking the Alaska Highway from Haines Junction toward Destruction Bay is a prime route.
 It follows Kluane Lake, where bears can be spotted in the mountains alongside the water.